On This Page

 Three (3) letters of recommendation must be completed and submitted online directly by your recommenders.
 Please have your recommenders complete the evaluation form that will be emailed to them and submit a signed letter on their official institutional letterhead.
 If your recommender’s company or institution has a policy against letterhead they must provide a copy of this policy with the recommendation letter.

-Letters of recommendation should ideally come from your college professors using their official school email address.
-Applicants with work or military experience or currently in another graduate program should submit a recommendation from their immediate supervisor, a current or former employer, or someone who knows them well through some other professional or community activity.
+Letters must come from academic and/ or professional references using their institutional or corporate contact information.
+Applicants with work or military experience, or who are currently in another graduate program, should submit a recommendation from their immediate supervisor, a current or former employer, or someone who knows them well through some other professional or community activity.

-All applicants are required to submit academic transcripts from each undergraduate or graduate institution from which you obtained your degrees (eg. your bachelor’s degrees or other advanced degrees.)
+When applying, you are required to submit unofficial academic transcripts from each undergraduate or graduate institution from which you obtained your degrees (eg. your bachelor's degree or other advanced degrees), as well as transcripts from all universities and colleges previously attended and/or enrolled.

-You may scan and upload a copy of your academic transcript (not diploma) issued by the institution(s) from which you obtained your undergraduate degree(s) and any advanced/graduate degree(s) directly to the online application.
+You may scan and upload an unofficial copy of your academic transcript (not diploma) issued by the institution(s) from which you obtained your undergraduate degree(s) and any advanced/graduate degree(s) directly to the online application.

 For grading scales other than 4.0 grading scales: Please include documentation indicating the scale.